transloadit/uppy/ARCHITECTURE.md

 # Transloadit JavaScript SDK architecture

+This file might be slightly outdate.
+Current proposal as of 2015-11-23 is reflected in  [classes.es6](https://github.com/transloadit/transloadit-js-client/blob/f1aa1072d5159c372624a57d5a8edaad2119efa9/classes.es6)

 ## Core

 1. The core function `transloadit` accepts `options` and exposes methods like `.use` for adding plugins and `.set` for setting options.